 Work on individual project tasks involving identified hazards/risks is authorized when: 1) NPO approves the expenditure of funds and 2) the Startup/Restart Authorization Authority (SAA) authorizes the conduct of work.
 Specific readiness program startup and restart requirements apply to initial startup, modification or restart of any nuclear, nuclear explosive or Pantex hazardous non-nuclear facility or operation.
 The process for activity startup and restart includes:

-• Certification of readiness by the appropriate organizational manager.
+- Certification of readiness by the appropriate organizational manager. - Conduct of independent Readiness Reviews (Operational Readiness Reviews and Readiness Assessments).